-The following Full Page Check or transaction browser types support a number of extra metrics and features:
+The following Full Page Check (FPC) or transaction browsers support a number of different metrics and features:

 - Microsoft Edge